You have symptoms, and your doctor has diagnosed you with something. Now what?

 - Neurologists, who treat the brain and nerves

 - Rheumatologists, who treat the joints, bones, and muscles

 If you need an operation, you may have a surgeon on your team, too.

 Physician assistants and nurse practitioners: Both can order tests, do exams, and write prescriptions.

 Nurses: They work closely with you to manage your care.
 Nurses perform basic tests like blood pressure and blood work, give you your meds, make sure you're comfortable, and meet your needs 24/7 if you are in the hospital.

 Technicians: If you need tests like X-rays, ultrasounds, or MRIs, imaging experts will give you those scans so they can be analyzed by your doctors.

 Therapists: You may need help bouncing back from your illness, especially if you've had surgery.
 Your team may include:

-- A physical therapist to ease pain and help you move more easily
+- A physical therapist to ease pain and help you move more easily, and build your strength

 - An occupational therapist to help you with the tasks you need for everyday life